Could there be a more appropriate setting for a digital technology institute than at the home of the World War Two codebreakers, Bletchley Park?

 Improving these skills is as important to start‐ups as to corporations.
 “It’s vital for the skills shortage that we deliver our plan quickly because there is an urgent need,” said Julie Mills, Milton Keynes College principal and chief executive.

 Sadly employers are struggling to find qualified workers.
 This is despite the number of vacancies tipping an all‐time high, according to the Office for National Statistics.
 The CBI business lobby group estimates 69% of companies are not confident they will be able to fill their high‐skilled jobs in future.

 Projects such as the one planned at Bletchley Park will clearly be of huge benefit.
 Excitingly if the final application is approved, work will begin early next year, and students will be on site by 2020.

 One of the institutes’ main ambitions will be to address the lack of female participation in the so‐called digital economy — fitting given the large number of women who worked at Bletchley during the war.
 Young women don’t typically see digital as their career ambition, but they do pursue things like the professions and creative industries, where there are huge digital elements,” said Mills.

 Courses in cyber‐security, software engineering and games development will be on offer.

-It is certainly an attractive proposition for large companies such as KPMG “We’ve historically recruited maths graduates from the leading universities,” said Ben McDonald, KPMG’s senior partner in Milton Keynes.
-“We are now recognising that people will come through from different backgrounds with digital skills.”
+It is undoubtedly an attractive proposition for large companies such as KPMG “We’ve historically recruited maths graduates from the leading universities,” said Ben McDonald, KPMG’s senior partner in Milton Keynes.
+“We now recognise that people will come through from different backgrounds with digital skills.”